apache/mxnet/example/extensions/lib_subgraph/README.md

 ### Writing A Custom Subgraph Operator

 A partitioning strategy specifies how to partition a model and isolate operators into subgraphs.
 In MXNet, subgraphs are just a [stateful operator](../lib_custom_op#writing-stateful-custom-operator).
-Subgraph operators have an extra attribute called `SUBGRAPH_SYM_JSON` that maps to a JSON string of the subgraph.
+Subgraph operators have an extra attribute called `MX_STR_SUBGRAPH_SYM_JSON` that maps to a JSON string of the subgraph.
 The expectation is that when a subgraph operator executes a forward/backward call, it executes all of the operators in the subgraph.

 When registering a custom subgraph operator, all thats needed is to register a `createOpState` function and to set that the operator is a subgraph operator by calling the `setIsSubgraphOp` API like: